7 Ways to Deliver the Best Onboarding Experience for New Hires

 Nowadays, passive candidates are more inclined towards a position with remote working policies rather than higher pay.
 This differentiates them from active and passive candidates, as they prioritize work-life balance more.

-Employers unwilling to provide staff members additional flexibility, whether through a wholly remote position or a hybrid work arrangement, are more likely to lose out on top-tier passive candidates.
+Employers unwilling to provide staff members additional flexibility, whether through a wholly remote position or a hybrid work arrangement, are likelier to lose out on top-tier recruiting passive candidates.
 According to a survey, 72% of respondents said their family’s safety and protection are priorities.
 They are seeking employers who will safeguard their overall well-being.

 10. Include opportunities and possibilities for advancement